 A study of analyzing, classifying, and recording business transactions in a manual and computerized environment.
 Emphasis on understanding the complete accounting cycle and preparing financial statements, bank reconciliation, and payroll.
 Three lecture hours per week.
-Credit: 3 semester hours

 ACNT 1304 Introduction to Accounting II